-- general online training, provided by the Executive Agency of the European Commission; - insurance and linguistic support provided by the Executive Agency of the European Commission; - support for the certificate and recognition of experience, provided by the European Solidarity Corps Resource Centre.
+- insurance and linguistic support provided by the Executive Agency of the European Commission; - support for the certificate and recognition of experience, provided by European Solidarity Corps Resource Centres.

-Through own funds or other sources, participating organisations must ensure that the European Solidarity Corps participants will receive the same support offered under chapters 1 and 2 of this section, for all costs directly related to their participation:
+Through own funds or other sources, participating organisations must ensure that the European Solidarity Corps participants will receive the support for all costs directly related to their participation:

 - travel;

-- insurance (for in-country placements);
+- insurance (for cross-border activities);

-- subsistence (only for volunteering placements);
+- subsistence (only for volunteering activities);

 - specific training and mentorship;

 - post-placement support;

 - additional expenses (for disadvantaged young people).